by Italian Karsus

 ed3.pngI'm afraid Laeral's fate is firmly NDA'd at this time.
 Sorry.
 I can promise you'll learn SOME fates of SOME Chosen in a year or so.
 Ed

-Two answers are discussed by the_silversword in a November 23 2009 post.
+Two answers are discussed by the_silversword in a November 23 2009 post at Wizards of the Coast.
 It relates to Abeir and Shadowfell; it is assumed they were recent.

 Well the Elemental Lords were never cast out during the Time of Troubles, or maybe Ao cast them out to Abeir?